MattFiler/CTP-2019-20/README.md

 	- `pip install pygame`
 - Download and install CUDA 9.1
 - Download and install cuDNN 9.1 (v7.0.5)
+- An install of Visual Studio with build tools

 ## About StreetviewRipper

 StreetviewRipper is a tool designed to be able to automatically generate a large dataset of cloud imagery.
+A build is available within the "Builds/StreetviewRipper" directory.
 To use it, open Google Maps, find a decent Streetview sphere, copy the URL, and paste it into the tool's textbox.

 You can choose to recurse into neighbours (this will find neighbours of the photo sphere, and keep automatically going using those), or alternatively if you want to curate the results manually, you can post multiple Streetview links into the textbox (each on a new line) and disable recursion, so the tool will work through your URLs instead of automatically picking new ones.